snowbird91/ctf/write-ups/classy-people-dont-debug/index.md

 - The 6-byte stride in the table was a cute obfuscation; only the first byte mattered for each character.
 - When a challenge tells you “static only”, it is definitely in your best interest to trust it!
 The `/proc` and `ptrace` probes would have ruined a live session.

 Thank you for reading my write-up!
-This was an extremely fun CTF, and I would like to express my appreciation to the organizers for hosting the CTF
+This was an extremely fun CTF, and I would like to express my appreciation to the organizers for hosting the CTF!

 If there’s anything you think I could improve on in future write-ups, please let me know!